Anabarilius alburnops

 Anabarilius alburnops (also known as silver minnow or silvery white fish, a direct translation of its Chinese name, 银白鱼) is a species of ray-finned fish in the genus Anabarilius.
 It is only known from Dian Lake and Songhuaba Reservoir, both in Kunming, Yunnan.
 It can reach sizes above 31 cm SL.

-The species was once common in Dian Lake, but has since 1950s dramatically declined; today, only few individuals are occasionally captured.
+The species was once common in Dian Lake, but has dramatically declined since the 1950s; today, only a few individuals are occasionally captured.
 Its decline is caused by introduced fish species, pollution, the loss of macrophytes (in part due to grass carp), over-fishing, and the loss of breeding sites.
 Along with many other fish species endemic to Dian Lake, it is a threatened species.